Hydroponics is a subset of horticulture, and many traditional growers are still not entirely sure how it works.

 It can be daunting, especially if it is a completely automated system with a high plant count.

 But the reality is, there is a hydroponic system for every grower, and it doesn't need to be complicated at all.
-In fact, once you are familiar with your hydro system, it can be less work than traditional gardening.
+In fact, once you are familiar with your hydro system, it can be less work than traditional growing.

 This guide will walk you through each hydroponic system, teach you the environmental requirements for hydroponics, show you how to make your own system with just a few supplies, and prepare you for your first grow.